 Will Mackenzie Edwards And Maci Bookout Ever Get Along?
-Mackenzie Says ‘Maybe’ Per ‘The Ashley’
+Mackenzie Says ‘Maybe,’ Per ‘The Ashley’

 It doesn’t seem that Mackenzie elaborated on her answer or the question, but it seems that maybe the women don’t get along nearly as well as fans had thought.
 Despite that, the women recently revealed that they posed for family photos together.
 As previously reported by Inquisitr, Maci posted the photo of her three kids along with Mackenzie’s two sons and said, “family isn’t an important thing, it’s everything.”

-According to a report from Hollywood Life, it was revealed that Maci and Mackenzie reportedly “bonded” after Ryan Edwards latest arrest.
+According to a report from Hollywood Life, it was revealed that Maci and Mackenzie reportedly “bonded” after Ryan Edwards’ latest arrest.
 A source reportedly close to Mackenzie explained the situation to the site.

 “Mackenzie felt like Maci was one of the few people who understood what she was going through with Ryan and wanted to make amends.
 It was also very important to Mackenzie that Jagger have a happy, healthy relationship with his half-brother.”

-Mackenzie gave birth to Ryan Edwards son Jagger last fall.
+Mackenzie gave birth to Ryan Edwards’ son Jagger last fall.
 Ryan Edwards also has a son with his ex Maci Bookout.
-It sounds like, even if the women aren’t exactly great friends, they at least want to be civil so that their children can have a relationship which is important.
+It sounds like, even if the women aren’t exactly great friends, they at least want to be civil so that their children can have a relationship, which is important.

 Ryan Edwards was arrested in January of 2019.
 He will be in jail until at least April when he has his next court hearing.
 Until then, Mackenzie is waiting for Ryan to be released and is busy caring for her two sons.